expo/expo/docs/pages/versions/unversioned/guides/setup-native-firebase.md

 ## iOS

+- Open **Project overview** in the firebase console and click on the iOS icon or + button to **Add Firebase to your iOS app**.
-- click **Add Firebase to your iOS app** and follow the setup steps. **Make sure that the iOS bundle ID you enter is the same as the value of `ios.bundleIdentifier` in your app.json.**
+- **Make sure that the iOS bundle ID is the same as the value of `Bundle Identifier` of your iOS project.**
-- Download the services file by clicking **"Download GoogleService-Info.plist"**
+- Register the app & download the config file by clicking **"Download GoogleService-Info.plist"**.
 - Open your Expo iOS project in Xcode `ios/{projectName}.xcworkspace` and then drag the services file into your project.
 If you don't see the `.xcworkspace` workspace file, run `pod install` in `./ios` directory to create it.

   - Be sure to enable **'Copy items if needed'**.